 Adaptable Inurement

-Starting at 17th level, you can utilize a sample or body part of a create and mix it into a potion as a Bonus Action, inuring the target to it.
+Starting at 17th level, you can utilize a sample or body part of a creature and mix it into a potion as a Bonus Action, inuring the target to it.
 If inured this way, the target can use your temporary potion as if it were you.
-This includes anything from hair, bit of skin, saliva, blood, or nails.
+This includes anything from hair, a bit of skin, saliva, blood, or nails.

 Furthermore, whenever it uses a potion inured to it, it can roll twice and choose the result when miscibility is rolled.